 port = 8000 # Your port number from your icecast2 settings

-password = source password here # Source password from icecast or private paid for server password
+password = source # Source password from icecast or private paid for server password

-description = Live binaural stream for headphones # Stream description
+description = Live Audio from an Svxlink Node # Stream description

 Save the file.